 This project explains how to use the Adafruit PiTFT capacitive touch screen for Raspberry Pi.

-To support this screen, a kernel-mode display-only Driver was created establishes direct access to the Adafruit PiTFT display via SPI.
+To support this screen, a kernel-mode display-only driver was created to establish direct access to the Adafruit PiTFT display via SPI.
 The driver initializes the display and presents at 16 frames per second.

 From the initial setup, be sure to note your Raspberry Pi's IP address as this will be necessary going forward.
 This project currently requires that you build several drivers and user mode applications.